White Christmas (film): Box office

-White Christmas earned $12 million in theatrical rentals – equal to $ in – making it the highest-grossing film of 1954.
+White Christmas earned $12 million in theatrical rentals – equal to $140 million in 2024 – making it the highest-grossing film of 1954.
 It was also the highest-grossing musical film at the time, and ranks among the top 100 popular movies of all time at the domestic box office when adjusted for inflation and the size of the population in its release year of 1954.
-Overall, the film grossed $30 million at the domestic box office.
+Between the original release and subsequent revivals, the film grossed $30 million at the domestic box office.